JulieAnn2330/work-day-scheduler/README.md

+Work Day Scheduler

 Deployed program: https://julieann2330.github.io/work-day-scheduler/

-Java Script Work Day Scheduler
+Technologies Used: HTML, Bootstrap, CSS, JavaScript, moment.js, jQuery

 This is a homework assignment that I created for the University of Kansas Coding BootCamp.